dragostbs/Strava_App/README.md

 # Strava Running Application 🏃‍♂️

-Keep track of your daily activities with Garmin Connect and Strava
+Keep track of your daily activities with Garmin Connect and Strava API

 ## Built With